-In Beijing, North Korea foreign minister reaffirms commitment to denuclearization
+In Beijing, North Korean foreign minister reaffirms commitment to denuclearization

-BEIJING (Reuters) - North Korea’s commitment to denuclearization and maintaining peace and stability on the Korean peninsula are unchanged, its foreign minister, Ri Yong Ho, said on Friday, at a meeting in Beijing with the Chinese government’s top diplomat, Wang Yi.
+BEIJING (Reuters) - North Korea’s commitment to denuclearization and safeguarding peace and stability on the Korean peninsula are unchanged, its foreign minister, Ri Yong Ho, said on Friday, at a meeting in Beijing with the Chinese government’s top diplomat, Wang Yi.

 China is the North’s most important economic and diplomatic backer, despite anger over its neighbor’s nuclear and missile programs.
 Ties have warmed in the last year as Pyongyang’s relations with both Seoul and Washington have also improved.